seanwo/how-to/pinas/pinas.md

 mmcblk0boot0 179:32   0     4M  1 disk
 mmcblk0boot1 179:64   0     4M  1 disk
 ```
-**Warning:** this repartions the disks and all data on these disks will be lost; be careful!:
+**Warning:** this repartions the disks and all data on these disks will be lost; be careful:
 ```console
 sudo fdisk /dev/sda
 ```
-Use the commands g, n, w. (repeat for /dev/sdb, /dev/sdc, and /dev/sdd)
+Use the commands g, n, w. (repeat for /dev/sdb, /dev/sdc, and /dev/sdd).

-**Warning:** this formats the partions and all data on these disks will be lost; be careful!:
+**Warning:** this formats the partions and all data on these disks will be lost; be careful:
 ```console
 sudo mkfs.ext4 -E lazy_itable_init=0,lazy_journal_init=0 /dev/sda1
 sudo mkfs.ext4 -E lazy_itable_init=0,lazy_journal_init=0 /dev/sdb1